ArnaoutLab/sentropy/README.md

 |    4 | metacommunity |       inf |  5.83 | 1.00 | 1.00 |  5.83 |             5.83 |           1.00 |            1.00 |    1.00 |     1.00 |
 |    5 | Dataset 1b    |       inf |  5.83 | 1.00 | 1.00 |  5.83 |             5.83 |           1.00 |            1.00 |    1.00 |     1.00 |

-The `greylock` package can also calculate similarity-sensitive diversity measures for any user-supplied definition of similarity.
+The `sentropy` package can also calculate similarity-sensitive diversity measures for any user-supplied definition of similarity.
 To illustrate, we now consider a second example in which the dataset elements are all unique.
 Uniqueness means element frequencies are identical, so similarity is the only factor that influences diversity calculations.

 <img src='images/fig2_thumbnail.png' width='350'>